NanocomStudios/Durom3D/README.md

 # Durom3D
-A simple 3d engine from scratch
+A simple 3d engine written using vb.net 2008 from scratch